apparebit/tsutsumu/README.md

 The bundle maker ultimately needs to produce a Python script.
 To get there, the bundle maker processes data from byte to file granularity, which is quite the spread.
-Since it's easy enough to format strings to form entire lines and, similarly, break larger blobs into individual lines, most bundle maker methods treat the source line as the shared abstraction.
-However, since files are stored as byte strings, not character strings, and byte counts do matter, those source lines also are `bytes` (not `str`) and include newlines (just `\n`).
+At the same time, it's easy enough to format strings that are entire lines and, similarly, break down larger blobs into individual lines.
+Hence, most bundle maker methods treat the source line as the common unit of abstraction.
+However, since files are stored as byte string, not character strings, and byte counts do matter, those source lines are `bytes`, *not* `str`, and include newlines, *just* `\n`.

 Having said that, the bundle maker starts out by iterating over the contents of directories, yielding the files to be bundled.
 For each such file, it yields an